Pesonet1/geoserver_docker_template/README.md

 NOTE!
 Master and admin passwords should be kept in KeyVault or similar in order to prevent locking Geoserver.
 NOTE!
 Since master password is used for encrypting data_dir secrets etc. it doesn't matter if they are included in version control.

-After initialization data_dir contains encrypted master password and users (i.e. admin) and accessing running Geoserver it is only possible with the set admin password
+After initialization data_dir contains encrypted master password and users (i.e. admin) and accessing running Geoserver it is only possible with the set admin password.
+These can be changed on locally running Geoserver web ui.

 Current image credentials